 On the north of the island lies the capital called Las Palmas de Gran Canaria, which has a very local culture and vibe.
 Find beautiful beaches on the south of the island and the famous dunes of Maspalomas where the desert meets the sea.

 Gran Canaria island also offers a chance to hike and explore nature with a chance to enjoy delicious local cuisine in its tiny villages.
 If you want some adrenaline rush, join a scuba school and explore the seas around or get your life vest on and head for a water sports center.
 Prefer to fly instead?
 Check out the parasailing adventures on offer.

-For New Year’s Eve, enjoy the Spanish traditions of eating 12 grapes in the last 12 seconds till midnight and party till dawn.
+For New Year’s Eve, enjoy the Spanish traditions of eating 12 grapes in the last 12 seconds till midnight and partying till dawn.